Ensemble distributional forecasting for insurance loss reserving: Results and discussion

 \subsubsection{Analysing the difference in distributional forecast performance using statistical tests}

 The Log Scores of the ADLP in Figure \ref{LSMulti} are clearly higher than that of the SLP, but we haven't established whether this difference is statistically significant yet.
-To analyse the statistical significance of the improvement over the traditional approaches brought by the ADLP ensembles, we run the Diebold-Mariano test and the Adjusted Diebold-Mariano test on each simulated dataset (see \eqref{DMTestEquation} and \eqref{AdjustedDMEquation}, respectively), with the null hypothesis stating that the two strategies have equal performance.
-In particular, we test $\text{ADLP}_8$, which has the best predictive performance measured by Log Score, against the EW and BMV, respectively.
-If the null hypothesis is rejected, the $\text{ADLP}_8$ should be favoured.
+To analyse the statistical significance of the improvement over the traditional approaches brought by the ADLP ensembles, we run the Diebold-Mariano test on each simulated dataset (see \eqref{DMTestEquation}), with the null hypothesis stating that the two strategies have equal performance.
+In particular, we test $\text{ADLP}_{12}$, which has the best predictive performance measured by Log Score, against the EW and BMV, respectively.
+If the null hypothesis is rejected, the $\text{ADLP}_{12}$ should be favoured.

-Figure \ref{TestStatslLP0EWBMV} illustrates the distribution of test statistics under the Diebold-Mariano test and the Adjusted Diebold-Mariano test, with the red dashed line marking the critical value at the customary $5\%$ significance level.
+Figure \ref{TestStatslLP0EWBMV} illustrates the distribution of test statistics under the Diebold-Mariano test, with the red dashed line marking the critical value at the customary $5\%$ significance level.
 The test statistics above the red dashed line indicate those datasets where the null hypothesis has been rejected, and the number of rejections under each test is summarised in Table \ref{NumDatasetsADLP8}.
-Since the null hypothesis is rejected for most simulations and almost all the test statistics are above zero (as marked by the blue dashed line), both the DM test and the adjusted DM test imply a decision in favour of $\text{ADLP}_8$.
+Since the null hypothesis is rejected for most simulations and almost all the test statistics are above zero (as marked by the blue dashed line),the DM test implies a decision in favour of $\text{ADLP}_{12}$.

-We now investigate where the difference in the performance between $\text{ADLP}_8$ and BMV or the EW comes from.
+We now investigate where the difference in the performance between $\text{ADLP}_{12}$ and BMV or the EW comes from.
 Since we expect the improvement over the traditional approaches to partially come from the ability of linear pools to optimise the combination of component models based on Log Score, firstly, we test the Standard Linear Pool (SLP) against the traditional approaches for each simulated data set.
-As per Figure \ref{TestStatslSLPEWBMV} and Table \ref{NumDatasetsADLP8}, the null hypothesis is rejected for most simulated data sets, and most of the test statistics are positive, SLP is favoured over BMV and the EW by both the DM test and the adjusted DM test in most cases.
+As per Figure \ref{TestStatslSLPEWBMV} and Table \ref{NumDatasetsADLP8}, the null hypothesis is rejected for most simulated data sets, and most of the test statistics are positive, SLP is favoured over BMV and the EW in most cases.